 Drilling teaches your body how.
 Games teach your brain when.
 You need both — but intention matters more than just reps.

-Kyle Koszuta thinks he has the answer to one of pickleball's most persistent questions: How much time should you actually spend drilling versus playing?
+Kyle Koszuta thinks he has the answer to one of pickleball's most persistent questions: How much time should you actually spend on a pickleball drill versus playing?

 Here's the thing: most players think this is a simple math problem.
 Like there's some magic ratio you can plug into a spreadsheet and suddenly you're improving faster.
 But Koszuta's latest breakdown reveals it's way more nuanced than that.